-In that guide, you will be amazed by what you haven’t been told about the big investment companies.
-It is strongly recommended reading for every investor.
+In that guide, you will be amazed by what you haven’t been told about the big investment companies and their mutual fund management failures.
+Strongly recommended reading for every investor.

 Investment companies make a lot of money selling investment products, or by directing their clients to particular mutual funds that have higher internal fees and commissions.

-While the Securities Act of 1933 went a long way toward protecting investors in the United States from fraud and abuse, why pay a commission when you can get better investing outcomes without it?
+While the Securities Act of 1933 did establish standards that protect investors in the United States from fraud and abuse, why pay a commission fee when you can get better investing outcomes and services without it?

 Why Choose a Wealth Management Firm

-An independent investment management firm that caters to the wealthy, in contrast to big investment companies, is not for everyone.
-It is designed specifically for people of affluence, because high net worth and ultra-high net worth investors and households have very different expectations from the businesses they work with.
+An independent investment management firm that caters to wealthy clients, in contrast to big investment companies, is not for everyone.
+It is designed specifically for affluent individuals, because high net worth and ultra-high net worth investors and households have very different expectations from the businesses they work with.

 Here are a few of those expectations: